 Broadcast applications of chemical are not included in LEACHE, but a single binder application is included.
-The binder application date, incorporation depth, the increase in effective Kd and a nominal degradation period are defined in the input data.
-Is derived from two parameters: the K_d of the binder itself, and the concentration of the binder in the soil.
-For example, if the binder K_d is 2000 L/kg, and its concentration in soil after addition is 1.5 %, then the increase in soil K_d will be 2000 L/kg x 1.5/100, or 30 L/kg.
+The binder application date, incorporation depth, the increase in effective soil organic carbon content and a nominal degradation period are defined in the input data.
+For example, if a chemical species having a $K{oc}$ value of 80 L/kg were added to a soil having an organic carbon content of 2%, the $K_d$ value would be 1.6 L/kg.
+If a binder equivalent to 30% organic carbon is added, the effective $K_d$ value would be (80 L/kg x 2/100) + (80 L/kg x 30/100), or 25.6 L/kg.
 Since binders are often physically mixed with a depth of soil, there is also an option for mixing soil (clay, silt, organic carbon, water and chemical species) from the surface to a defined depth.
 This option is unique to LEACHE.
 Also, immediately prior to a binder application there is a print to the .out file, and another immediately after the binder application so that the effect of the binder (and mixing) on chemical partitioning and soil properties can be seen.